-In order to successfully complete his/her training, the Student must:
+In order to successfully complete his/her education, the Student must:

 - Complete all of the projects required for the training, and initially ensure that their mentor approves these projects.

 - For those projects that require in-depth approval, ensure that his/her validating mentor approves all of the skills required for the project during a final presentation delivered by video conference.
-The presentation is recorded and saved in the learner’s record.
+The presentation is recorded and saved in the Student’s educational record.

 - Submit his/her portfolio for approval by the relevant jury.
 The decision of the jury members is final.